 Social Justice: Social Justice: A Failed Ideology of PFDJ

-Social justice is an ideology introduced by the ruling totalitarian bandit of EPLF/PFDJ in the Eritrean state from its early time of 1970s.
+Social justice is an ideology introduced by the ruling totalitarian bandit of EPLF/PFDJ in the Eritrean state from its early time of the 1970s.
 This ideology was not clearly expressed during the early times of the struggle as Marxist-Leninist ideology and Socialism were tools in up-grading the social consciousness of the masses and fighters.
-During the last years of struggle a new approach was drafted that was thought to be adopted in a pro-independent Eritrea.
+During the last years of struggle, a new approach was drafted that was thought to be adopted in a pro-independent Eritrea.
 In reality, this was not a conscious move as it was driven by the changing political environment of the world and political diversity of the revolutionaries.
-In the early years of independence, EPLF appeared more of democratic front with all promising democratic institution establishments and mixed systems of economical inclination.
-Such promises lead to a new hope in the political situation of the horn of Africa.
+In the early years of independence, EPLF appeared more of the democratic front with all promising democratic institution establishments and mixed systems of economical inclination.
+Such promises lead to new hope in the political situation of the horn of Africa.

-But, things came to change soon after EPLF drafted the first charter in 1994 and with the eruption of new border conflict with Ethiopia.
-When we closely examine the way EPLF/PFDJ runs its social, economical and security policies, there is clear observance of the social justice ideology in all spheres.
-In the charter adopted by the third congress of 1994, PFDJ’s vision is clearly tells Social Justice as a means to economic developments and social democracy.
+But, things came to change soon after EPLF drafted the first charter in 1994 and with the eruption of the new border conflict with Ethiopia.
+When we closely examine the way EPLF/PFDJ runs its social, economic and security policies, there is a clear observance of the social justice ideology in all spheres.
+In the charter adopted by the third congress of 1994, PFDJ’s vision is clearly telling Social Justice as a means of economic developments and social democracy.
 It states that the vision of PFDJ is to have equitable distribution of wealth, services and opportunities, and special attention to be paid to the most disadvantaged sections of society.
 Additionally, the Eritrean constitution ratified in 1997, in chapter 1 Article 1 (1), it is clearly stated Eritrea is a sovereign and independent State founded on the principles of democracy, social justice and the rule of law.
 And Article 8 (1) of the Economic and Social Development states the State shall strive to create opportunities to ensure the fulfillment of citizens’ rights to social justice and economic development and to fulfill their material and spiritual needs.

-Therefore social justice is a a clear principle that was outlined in achieving the vision of PFDJ in building Eritrea according to the various sources from the PFDJ and the Eritrean constitution.
+Therefore social justice is a clear principle that was outlined in achieving the vision of PFDJ in building Eritrea according to the various sources from the PFDJ and the Eritrean constitution.
 But, how far they succeeded in achieving this goal?

 To start this, I think it is wise to start with the definition of Social Justice.

-The term and modern concept of “social justice” was coined by Jesuit priest Luigi Taparelli in 1840 based on the teachings of St. Thomas Aquinas and given further exposure in 1848 by Antonio Rpsmini-Serbati.
+The term and modern concept of “social justice” were coined by Jesuit priest Luigi Taparelli in 1840 based on the teachings of St. Thomas Aquinas and given further exposure in 1848 by Antonio Rosmini-Serbati.
 The phrase has taken on a very controverted and variable meaning, depending on who is using it.
 Social justice as a secular concept, distinct from religious teachings, emerged mainly in the late twentieth century influenced primarily by philosopher John Rawls.
 The words or at least concepts of ‘social justice’ are used in contexts where people understand social justice to be about fairness beyond individual justice.
-According to Craig et al, “it is often seen these days as either a relic of the 1970s, or a catch-all used by conservatives and progressives alike”.
+According to Craig et al, “it is often seen these days as either a relic of the 1970s or a catch-all used by conservatives and progressives alike”.

 Social justice is justice exercised within a society, particularly as it is applied to and among the various social classes of a society.
 A socially just society is one based upon the principles of equality and solidarity; which pedagogy also maintains that a socially just society both understands and values human rights, as well as recognizing the dignity of every human being.
-The Constitution of the international labour organization affirms that “universal and lasting peace can be established only if it is based upon social justice.”
-Furthermore, the Vienna Declaration and Programme of Action treat social justice as a purpose of the human rights education.
+The Constitution of the international labor organization affirms that “universal and lasting peace can be established only if it is based upon social justice.”
+Furthermore, the Vienna Declaration and Programme of Action treat social justice as a purpose of human rights education.

-Baldry argues that “we should all be clamouring for the revival of social justice that is, ensuring systemic and structural social arrangements to improve equality, as a core political and social value”.
+Baldry argues that “we should all be clamoring for the revival of social justice that is, ensuring systemic and structural social arrangements to improve equality, as a core political and social value”.
 To put it simply, the concept of social justice involves finding the optimum balance between our joint responsibilities as a society and our responsibilities as individuals to contribute to a just society.
 Many different ideas exist about where that optimum balance lies.